FreeZeroDays/SLAP/README.md

 ## Contributing
 Please feel free to contribute!
 If you want to discuss SLAP in depth then reach out to me on Twitter as well @FreeZeroDays

+## Featured
+The Shark Jack module for SLAP was featured in NetworkChuck's [you NEED to learn Port Security](https://www.youtube.com/watch?v=0W4JZIWtjLQ) video.
+Kind of fun!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)